pierpaolo28/pierpaolo28.github.io/about.md

 ![](/assets/img/posts/timeline.gif)

 ## Biography
-SAS Data Scientist and MSc in Artificial Intelligence graduate with an interest in research areas such as Data Science, Machine Learning, and Cloud Development.
+Data Scientist at SAS and MSc in Artificial Intelligence graduate with an interest in research areas such as Data Science, Machine Learning, and Cloud Development.
 Aside from my work activities, I am a freelancer and technical writer for Towards Data Science (an online publication with two million annual readers).

 <div id="timeline" class="timeline-container">
         <div class="timeline-wrapper">